hirememorey/election_game/GAME_IMPROVEMENTS.md

 - The support/oppose legislation menus now always fetch the latest game state before displaying options, preventing bugs where players saw 'no pending legislation' due to stale state.
 - This ensures menus are always accurate and up-to-date.

+### [2025-07-14] Action Points Bugfix for Support/Oppose Legislation
+**Status:** Completed and tested

+**What it does:**
+- Fixes a bug where supporting or opposing legislation did not consume Action Points (AP), allowing players to exceed their per-turn AP limit.
+- Now, both support and oppose actions properly consume 1 AP each, and the turn advances to the next player when a player's AP reaches 0.
+- Test coverage improved: Automated tests now verify that AP is consumed and the turn advances as expected after these actions.

+**Technical Implementation:**
+- Updated `server.py` to ensure support/oppose actions are processed through the engine, which handles AP validation and deduction.
+- Confirmed in `engine/engine.py` that AP costs are correct and turn advancement is automatic when AP reaches 0.
+- Updated test script (`test_ap_fix.py`) to reflect the correct turn advancement behavior and AP consumption.

+**Impact:**
+- Prevents players from exceeding their AP limit per turn.
+- Ensures consistent and fair turn order and resource management.
+- Automated tests now pass for AP consumption and turn advancement for support/oppose legislation actions.

 ## 🎮 Gameplay Improvements

 ### Enhanced Strategic Depth